Dealing With the “Leavening” in Our Lives

 Power to Overcome Sin

-Identification — We must reprogram our minds to think of ourselves no longer as sinners, but as righteous saints.
-We must accept the fact that we are new creation in Yeshua, and accept our new identity by faith based on what the Word of Elohim says of us (Rom 6:2,11; Gal 2:20; 2 Cor 5:17).
-Sure, we will still sin from time to time (1 John 1:9), but sin is neither our habitual lifestyle nor what defines who we are spiritually.
-We’re overcomers who are predisposed to walking as saints, not as sinners.
-This is our true identity before YHVH and how he views us.
+- Identification: We must reprogram our minds to think of ourselves no longer as sinners, but righteous.
+We must accept the fact that we are new creation in Yeshua, and accept our new identity by faith based on what the Word of Elohim tells us (Rom 6:2,11; Gal 2:20; 2 Cor 5:17).

-Love — An abiding and dynamic love for Elohim and his commands constrains us to not violate his law of love by sinning either against him or man.
-The overcomer must cultivate a desire to please Elohim (Rom 8:8) which involves hating sin and loving righteousness.
-We must learn to obey Elohim out of love, not fear (2 Tim 1:7; Rom 8:15).
+- Love: An abiding and dynamic love for Elohim and His commands constrains us to not violate His law of love by sinning either against Him or man.
+The overcomer has a desire to please Elohim (Rom.
+8:8) which involves hating sin and loving righteousness.
+Must obey Elohim out of love, not fear (2 Tim 1:7; Rom.
+8:15).

-Revelation — Obey Elohim and don’t yield to sin because we’re motivated by the revelation of the fact that our sin body is dead in Messiah and that we’re a new creation in Him (Gal 2:20; 2 Cor 5:17).
-We’re born of the Spirit and alive to righteousness and are no longer under the power of sin because Yeshua’s victory over sin and death, and because the life of Messiah is working in us through the Holy Spirit (Gal 2:20; 2 Cor 5:17; Rom 6:1–22).
+- Revelation: Obey Elohim and don’t yield to sin because we’re motivated by the revelation of the fact that our sin body is dead in Messiah and that we’re a new creation in Him—we’re born of the Spirit and alive to righteousness and are no longer under the power of sin because of and through the life of Messiah in us (Gal.
+2:20; 2 Cor.
+5:17; Rom.
+6:1-22).

-Quickening — Our mortal (sin-bent) bodies are quickened (made alive) by the Holy Spirit dwelling in us—that is, by the direct power of Elohim’s Spirit in us motivates, energizes and strengthens us to overcome sin and to live righteously according to the Spirit, heart and will of Elohim (Rom 8:11, 26; Eph 2:1–5; Col 2:13).
-Another way to state this is that Elohim has given us his grace or divine enablement to overcome sin (Rom 6:14).
+- Quickening: Our mortal (sin-bent) bodies are quickened (made alive) by the Holy Spirit dwelling in us—that is, by the direct power of Elohim’s Spirit in us motivates, energizes and strengthens us to overcome sin and to live righteously according to the Spirit/heart/will of Elohim (Rom.
+8:11, 26; Eph.
+2:1-5; Col. 2:13).
+Another way to state this is that Elohim has given us His grace or divine enablement to overcome sin (Rom.
+6:14).

-Hope of Eternal Rewards — The hope of eternal rewards as heirs of Elohim and joint-heirs with Messiah will motivate us not to sin.
-The more faithful and obedient to him we are the greater will be our reward in the kingdom of Elohim.
-This should be a strong motivation for us to walk in the Spirit and not in the flesh (Rom 8:16–17, 20, 23–25).
-The hope or earnest expectation (Rom 8:19, 20, 24) of being joint-heirs with Messiah and the glorification of our bodies (Rom 8:17) gives us the impetus to overcome the present struggles of this life.
+- Hope of Eternal Rewards: The hope of eternal rewards as heirs of Elohim and joint-heirs with Messiah motivates us not to sin.
+The more faithful and obedient to Him we are the greater will be our reward in the kingdom of Elohim.
+This should be a strong motivation for us to walk in the Spirit and not in the flesh (Rom 8:16-17, 20, 23-25).
+The hope or earnest expectation (Rom 8:19, 20, 24) of being joint-heirs with Messiah (Rom 8:17) and the glorification of our bodies (v.
+17) gives us the impetus to overcome the present struggles of this life.